enchant97/web-portal/docs/users/usage.md

 - Search Engines - Allows admin to add search engines which can be selected from the search widget
 - Links Management - Allows admin to add links which can be selected from the links widget
 - Upload Icons - Allows admin to upload icons which can be used in the links widget for a app icon

+## Plugin - Core-Extras
+The Core-Extras plugin which is built-in to Web Portal (unless you removed it).
+It provides several widgets which are listed below:

+- Embed HTML - Embed some custom HTML code (also known as injection)
+- Embed Website - Embed a website by providing its url, uses an iframe so may not work with all sites

 ## The End